 4) Time & Space

 Think for a moment of all the time that’s invested in preparing for cataract day.
-Ordering inventory, stocking supplies, pulling case supplies for surgery, managing multiple vendor PO’s, custom ordering specialty lenses, reordering and restocking used lenses; the list goes on…and that’s just for a normal day when nothing goes wrong!
+Ordering inventory, stocking supplies, pulling case supplies for surgery, managing multiple vendor POs, custom ordering specialty lenses, reordering and restocking used lenses, and the list goes on… And that’s just for a normal day when nothing goes wrong!
 What about when a machine goes down?
 Patients have to be rescheduled and surgery needs to be re-coordinated with the surgeon.
 If transportation is involved for patients, that needs to be re-arranged.
 Service calls with the manufacturer need to be coordinated, arranged, invoiced, and paid.
 All of this is time that you (or someone on your staff) is taking out of their week to manage.
 When it comes to space, many surgical locations are limited in storage space.
 Cataract equipment and case supplies can eat up 200-400 sq ft of your precious storage space.

 Surgical Direct provides a mobile cataract service that saves you time, money, space, and stress.

 It really is simple.
 Surgical Direct will provide the latest cataract equipment to your facility when you need it (just for surgery day – even for 2 rooms days) so you don’t have to spend your capital on cataract equipment.
-Our equipment is manufacture maintained and routinely serviced with the same service contracts you would have if it were in your facility.
+Our equipment is manufacturer maintained and routinely serviced with the same service contracts you would have if it were in your facility.
 We always provide a backup machine in case of equipment failure (because it does happen), and when it does, we pay for the repairs.
 We provide adequate handpiece volume for your surgery day caseload so surgeries can move along at a normal pace (even with today’s sterilization standards).
-We provide all the inventory you’ll need for surgery…including case supplies (drapes, blades, cannulas, viscoelastics, etc), instruments, lenses, and those rarely used backup supplies (excluding pre and post-op meds).
+We provide all the inventory you’ll need for surgery, including case supplies (drapes, blades, cannulas, viscoelastics, etc), instruments, lenses, and those rarely used backup supplies (excluding pre and post-op meds).
 And all of this comes at a per-case price that is only a percentage of your facility’s cataract reimbursement.
 OH, and did we mention no long-term contracts?

 2019 is the year that you can upgrade your equipment without spending a dollar in capital and save money and time on inventory management.